Nabeelaa/Nabeelaa/README.md

 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.

-🌐 Curious about web scraping and API integration.
+🌐 Curious about web scraping, API integration and AI.

 ## Projects